oldu73/doc/docs/javascript/training/16-project-blog/aws-02-create-item.md

 ### API validation

 1. On the left, click Resources.
 2. The methods available for the API are displayed on the right.
-Click POST.
+Click `POST`.
 3. Click the blue lightning bolt icon.
 4. Paste a JSON that correspond to data format you want to store in your database, into the Request Body field.
 5. Click the blue Test button.